pbogden/pbogden.github.io/gwpc/api/index.md

 }
 ```

-* "other: type," -- a placeholder for all other metadata relevant to a well.
+* "other: type" -- a placeholder for all other metadata relevant to a well
 * "data" -- array of objects, including injection "volume," "tubing" pressure, and "casing" pressure
-* Any other variable that changes with time could be added to the "data" array.
+* any other variable that changes with time could be added to the "data" array

 We can start with a single URI that provides all the well data for the time period of interest as an array of JSON objects, one for each well.